 I’ve found a breed but the farmer only has raw (unwashed) whole fleeces for sale and that’s not how I’m used to working with fibre!

 Each producer can choose what products to sell and many of our island farmers do not process their wool/fibre and sell only as whole fleeces.
-You could get together with friends in the passport program and purchase a whole fleece to split between the group (ask the farmer for enough stickers for your group).
-Then you could send your fleece to a custom processing mill for processing into roving or yarn (watch this space for suggestions).
+Our suggestion is to team up with friends in the passport program and purchase a whole fleece to split between the group (ask the farmer for enough stickers for your group).
 You could also seek out an Island fibre broker (Jill’s Fibres, Copperspoon, New Wave Fibre, etc) – the brokers may have purchased fleeces to split or to process.

 Downloadables: